 Connection is lost at -73 and +35; the median is -19:

-Once the Fine Tuning value is known, it should be used for all models which use the same protocol.
+Once the Fine Tuning value is known, it can be used for all models which use the same protocol.

 Fine Tuning in PPM Mode requires configuring multiple switch positions with the same protocol, but with different fine tuning values, then compiling and uploading the firmware and testing each value.
 The compile-upload-test process will need to be repeated several times to get an accurate fine tuning value.